FocusMark/aws-infrastructure/README.md

 This will kick off the process and deploy the /core resources by executing the `/core/deploy.sh` script.
 It will then move on to deploying the Cognito and Identity bits by executing the `/identity/deploy.sh` script.

-> IMPORTANT!
+### IMPORTANT
 During the initial deployment the `api-certificates.yaml` deployment will hang while CloudFormation waits for you to verify the DNS bound to the certificate.

 You will need to add a CNAME to an existing Domain in order for the verification to happen.
 The CNAME records that need to be added can be seen in the Amazon Certificate Manager console.
 Once the CNAME is added for the Domain defined in the template along with the `SubjectAlternativeNames` then the CloudFormation template will continue to execute and complete.